 - to seek its extension to other organs or not (we speak of “extension assessment”)

-- to know the blood complications.
+- and to know the blood complications.

-For this, additional examinations must be carried out:
+For this, additional examinations must carry out:

 - puncture or biopsy of suspected organs